risinek/esp32-wifi-penetration-tool/README.md

 - [**Main**](main) component is entry point for this project.
 All neccessary initialisation steps are done here.
 Management AP is started and the control is handed to webserver.
 - [**Wifi Controller**](components/wifi_controller) component wraps all Wi-Fi related operations.
 It's used to start AP, connect as STA, scan nearby APs etc.
 - [**Webserver**](components/webserver) component provides web UI to configure attacks.
 It expects that AP is started and no additional security features like SSL encryption are enabled.
-- [**Deauther**](components/deauther) component bypasses Wi-Fi Stack Libraries restriction to send some types of arbitrary 802.11 frames.
+- [**Wi-Fi Stack Libraries Bypasser**](components/wsl_bypasser) component bypasses Wi-Fi Stack Libraries restriction to send some types of arbitrary 802.11 frames.
 - [**Frame Analyzer**](components/frame_analyzer) component processes captured frames and provides parsing functionality to other components.
 - [**PCAP Serializer**](components/pcap_serializer) component serializes captured frames into PCAP binary format and provides it to other components (mostly for webserver/UI)
 - [**HCCAPX Serializer**](components/hccapx_serializer) component serializes captured frames into HCCAPX binary format and provides it to other components (mostly for webserver/UI)